On Windows support for some codecs (Ogg Vorbis, MPEG audio, etc.) is done with external libraries, so you will need to put certain DLL files together.

 some extension, then not actually play it.
 This makes the file unplayable as

-vgmstream doesn't even get the chance to parse that file, so you may need to
+vgmstream doesn't even get the chance to parse it, so you may need to disable

 When extracting from a bigfile, sometimes internal files don't have a proper

 extension.
 Those should be renamed to its correct one when possible, as the

 .wav instead of